 Perhaps I could overlook the general blandness of Vienna if the people were at least warm and sweet.
-But I have a theory about the people of Austria, and that’s that while its Nazi neighbor learned a hard lesson after WWII about nationalism and prejudice, Austria quietly did not.
-There are just too many Proud Boy-looking motherfuckers with slicked back hair and their polos tucked into their khakis.
-And I get the sense that these people are either all miserable or they really hate outsiders – it’s the same feeling I get interacting with their border patrol agents at the airport.
+But Vienna has some of the worst people in Austria.
+There are just too many Proud Boy-looking motherfuckers with slicked back hair and polos tucked into their khakis who are leery of visitors.
+These people are either all miserable as fuck or they really hate outsiders – but I suspect the latter.
+There are simply too many people complaining about casual racism in bars and restaurants.
+I get the same feeling when interacting with their border patrol agents at the airport.
 It’s either unpleasant or downright hostile.

 One of the best things about Vienna is the food scene.
 Even if going out to eat is kind of a drag because everyone is such an asshole, at least you’ll be eating pretty amazing food whether you like Italian or Thai or you want traditional Austrian food.
 One thing I noticed is that it’s hard to find excellent restaurants according to reviews.
 Almost everything has less than 4.5 stars on popular review sites, but on closer inspection, that’s because the service is usually so terrible.
 The food itself is actually great.
 Certainly not great enough to subject myself to the rest of Vienna as a home, but it’s good nonetheless.